Carlos0smar/Data-Structures/README.md

 ### Merge Sort

-This algorithm is a divide and conquer algorithm that was invented by John von Neumann in 1945.
+This algorithm is a divide and conquer algorithm.
 It is a comparison-based algorithm that divides the input array into two halves, calls itself for the two halves, and then merges the two sorted halves.

 - Link: https://github.com/Carlos0smar/Data-Structures/tree/main/src/main/java/cova/datastructures/mergesort
 - Route: Data-Structures/tree/main/src/main/java/cova/datastructures/mergesort